joseamesquita/CapstoneProject/README.md

 </details>

 ### Minimum-Viable Product (To Be Completed)
-  * User registration
-  * User login/sign-out
-  * Capability to add, update, and remove courses as admin
+  * Capability to add, update, and remove courses (Full CRUD)
-  * Capability to add and remove courses as students
   * Capability to add name and date enrolled
-  * Capability to detect any schedule conflicts

 ### Specs